 Dogs may engage in a scuffle to shut a barking dog up, put it in its place, or punish it for its behavior.
 Those are their goals.
 There is no intent to cause injury in those scenarios, although injury or death is possible regardless.
 For an altercation between dogs to be a fight, at least one participant must have the intent to cause injury.

 Fights amongst dogs are rare because, in the canine world, fighting is evolutionarily undesirable for survival.
-Because of the dog’s teeth and claws, serious injuries are likely in a fight and even the victor can still die of the injuries an hour later or simply be too weak to protect itself from an even weaker competitor.
-Fights exert energy and injuries can lead to death.
-For this reason, dogs are evolutionarily very good at conflict resolution and conflict avoidance.
+Because of the dog’s teeth and claws, serious injuries are likely in a fight, and even the victor can still die of the injuries an hour later or be too weak to protect itself from an even weaker competitor.
+Fights exert energy, and injuries can lead to death.
+For this reason, dogs are naturally very good at conflict resolution and avoidance.
 It’s in their best interest to avoid fights.

 Dominance is one of the strategies to avoid fights.
 Dominance is a ritualistic display to settle disputes over resources while avoiding fighting—fighting comes at a huge risk.
 Therefore, the term “dominance aggression” is technically incorrect.
 Dominance is a posturing behavior to avoid fighting.
 Dominance ends the moment a fight starts.
 Fighting is aggression in action.